fernandorpardo/JA2Chart/README.md

 # JA2Chart
-A javascript library for linear charts
+A javascript library for drawing linear charts of a large amount of data

 ## Description
 JA2Chart may be just another javascript chart library or maybe not.
 It is designed specifically for: